yschroe/chessalyzer.js/README.md

 const tileT2 = new Tracker.Tile();

-// create a evaluation function for the heat map
-// (sqrData isn't used by this analysis, but needs to be an argument nevertheless) let fun = (data, _, loopSqrData) => {
+// create a evaluation function for the heat map let fun = (data, _, loopSqrData) => {
     const { coords } = loopSqrData;
     let val = data.tiles[coords[0]][coords[1]].w.wasOn;